gmc-code/PC-Microbit-Extension-backup/docs/classes/Classes_as_objects.rst

 ----------------------

 | A Class is a code template, an object constructor, a blueprint for creating instances (objects).

-| The name of the class is in camel case. e.g. **LevelGame**.
-Each word is capitalized and there are no underscores.
+| An instance of a class is an object which has a collection of data (variables) and methods (functions) that act on those data.